 Alaska Pacific University offers one of Alaska’s best counseling degrees with its Bachelor of Arts (BA) degree in Counseling Psychology that prepares graduates for careers in chemical dependency mental health counseling, program supervision, behavioral health, or a more advanced degree in counseling.
 The undergraduate degree from Alaska Pacific University requires degree candidates to complete 32 semester units from the counseling curriculum.
 Students are offered three academic counseling concentrations in community psychology, mindfulness, or positive psychology.
 It is noted that coursework can be applied towards credit need to earn relevant professional certifications.

-Alaska Pacific University (Alaska Pacific) is a private school that was founded in 1957 as a liberal arts & sciences higher learning institution that is dedicated to honoring the state’s indigenous heritage.
+Alaska Pacific University (APU) is a private school that was founded in 1957 as a liberal arts & sciences higher learning institution that is dedicated to honoring the state’s indigenous heritage.
 The university’s campus in Anchorage serves more than 450 students.

 What We Like: Alaska Pacific University offers exceptional high school students the option to attend their senior year at Alaska Pacific alternatively.